Stefka92/MusicQuiz/README.md

 ![](assets/images/formwireframe.jpg)

 ## Surface
-The website uses a variety of colours that are associated with the beach.
-The heading is a periwinkle shade which is carried throughout the website to represent the Website name.
-The brown and wheat colors are to represent the sand.
-The grey colours are to bring out the colors of the rocks on the beach.
-The blue colours are to represent the water and give that blue water calming effect.
-The colour palette was created using the https://coolors.co/ website.
+The website uses a simple color scheme consisting of neutral tones.
+The background image contains 2 music records in black which are sitting on a grey floor so I carried this throughout the website.
+The heading text is the same grey as the background and the color around the heading is black to compliment the music records.
+The container which displays the questions and answers is on a transparent background so that the music records are still visible.
+The color palette was created using the https://coolors.co/ website.

 ![](assets/images/projectonecolors.png)